m1820/atd/README.md

 <h1>Lab Configuration</h1>
 <h2>Base lab configuration to be use with all the available Demos</h2>

-<b>After you complete the instal process you will have the following:</b>
+<b>After you complete the install process you will have the following:</b>

 - Ansible Tower Server
 - 2 Fedora servers